cdapio/coopr/CONTRIBUTING.md

  * Address all the review comments
  * Once addressed, the changes will be committed to the caskdata/coopr repo.

+If you are planning a large change or contribution, discuss your plans on the coopr-dev mailing list first.
+This will help us understand your needs and guide your solution in a way that best fits the project.
-Bugs and suggestions should be made by filing a [GitHub Issue](https://github.com/caskdata/coopr/issues) against this repository.
+Bugs and suggestions should be made by filing a [JIRA](https://issues.cask.co/secure/CreateIssue!default.jspa) against this project.

 ## License